Maya Neal, MS, LMFT

 A. I ask that you attend at least a few of your child's sessions, or meet with me separately from time to time.
 Parent involvement is key!
 That's how therapy works best, regardless of your child's age.

-Q. We definitely need couples therapy, but my partner won't come.
-Can I come by myself?
+Q. We definitely need couples therapy, but my partner won't join me.
+Can I seek help by myself?